RandomcodeDev/chifir-engine/README.md

   - I did write some code for it, but eventually I decided that C++03 sucks
   - If I find a way to make a modern compiler target it, I'll add support again
   - Will require DirectX 9, similar to Windows XP
+- Original Xbox
+  - x86-based, so modern compilers work
+  - Binaries crash or something, not sure where
+  - Will require DirectX 8 (yikes)

 ## External dependencies
 See [`scripts/licenses.toml`](scripts/licenses.toml)